SoftHu/tos_avg/En/4_4_6_maze.md

 I am Gulu Bobo the Dancer, guardian of love and peace.
 Congratulations on finding my boudoir.
-Whether you can become my beloved prince and earn a grand reward depends on your performance.
+Whether you can become my beloved prince and earn a grand reward hinges on your performance.
 Are you ready?
 Coming up is my 'Glamorous Transformation Challenge'!]
 1751193153645843 -->1751196668154133{ }